The 2019 National Events Conference - Early Bird Tickets + Keynote Announcement

-A day of lively debate and discussion was had as Scotland’s events and festivals industry came together on Monday (27 November) at this year’s National Events Conference: Setting the Stage for 2025.
+A day of lively debate and discussion was had as Scotland’s events and festivals industry came together on 27 November 2017 at the last National Events Conference: Setting the Stage for 2025.
 Hosted by sports broadcaster, Eilidh Barbour, and held at Glasgow’s Technology & Innovation Centre, 42 expert speakers and a capacity audience gathered for the flagship industry conference to share best practice and discuss the challenges and opportunities facing Scotland’s events industry.

 Keynote speaker David Coletto delivered a timely and thought provoking speech, providing invaluable insight on understanding the future of events through the eyes of a millennial during his presentation ‘Disruption and Generational Change’; part of the opening plenary session, ‘The Changing Audience for Events’.